 Therefore, the PDP WG Co-Chairs established a fifth Work Track that focuses exclusively on the topic of geographic names at the top level.
 It is structured to encourage broad and balanced participation from different parts of the community and includes joint community Work Track leadership.
-WT5 leadership is coordinated by the PDP WG Co-Chairs and Work Track Co-Leaders from the ALAC, ccNSO, GAC, and GNSO.
+Work Track 5 leadership is coordinated by the PDP WG Co-Chairs and Work Track Co-Leaders from the ALAC, ccNSO, GAC, and GNSO.

-Per the Work Track 5 Terms of Reference document, Work Track 5's focus is on developing proposed recommendations regarding geographic names at the top level, including both ASCII and IDN forms.
-WT5 is tasked with (i) considering what constitutes a geographic name in the specific context of the New gTLD Program; (ii) analyzing (a) 2007 GNSO Policy Recommendations on the Introduction of New Generic Top-Level Domains; and (b) relevant rules contained in the 2012 Guidebook, such as the Geographic Names Review procedure, Geographic Names Extended Evaluation, and Objection Procedures; and (iii) taking into account previous work related to geographic names that the community may have completed.
+Per the Work Track 5 Terms of Reference document, Work Track 5's focus is on developing proposed recommendations regarding geographic names at the top level, including both ASC

+II and IDN forms.
+Work Track 5 is tasked with (i) considering what constitutes a geographic name in the specific context of the New gTLD Program; (ii) analyzing (a) 2007 GNSO Policy Recommendations on the Introduction of New Generic Top-Level Domains; and (b) relevant rules contained in the 2012 Guidebook, such as the Geographic Names Review procedure, Geographic Names Extended Evaluation, and Objection Procedures; and (iii) taking into account previous work related to geographic names that the community may have completed.
 Broader discussions about the remit of SOs and ACs, as well as the allocation of second and third level geographic domains are specifically out of scope for this Work Track.

-A Call for Volunteers to the Work Track was issued on 22 October 2017.
-The Work Track held its first meeting on 15 November 2017 and has met regularly since that time.
+A Call for Volunteers to Work Track 5 was issued on 22 October 2017.
+Work Track 5 held its first meeting on 15 November 2017 and has met regularly since that time.

-Commented [A5]: The terms/abbreviations "Work Track 5", "the Work Track", "WT", "WT5" have been used interchangeable throughout the report.
+Commented [A5]: Justine Chew: The terms/abbreviations "Work Track 5", "the Work Track", "WT", "WT5" have been used interchangeable throughout the report.
 I noted that only the "WG" abbreviation has been defined.
 It would be nice to apply some consistency; although I don't believe regular stakeholders will be confused, let's consider the readability of this document to other folks.
 Some already have to grapple with the mentioned WTs 1-4.
-Thanks.